athrail/dotfiles/README.md

 Inspired by [@typecraft_dev](https://www.youtube.com/@typecraft_dev) and his method for organization of dotfiles.

-This assumes repo is cloned to `$HOME` for user and from inside after installation of `GNU stow` it can be called i.e.
+This assumes repo is cloned to `$HOME` (i.e. "$HOME/.dotfiles") and from inside after installation of `GNU stow` it can be called i.e.

 ```bash
 > stow fish